 If you are lactose intolerant, it may be a matter of trial and error to determine if eating yogurt works for you.

 Watch Out For Added Sugar

-Many types of yoghurt contain high amounts added sugar, especially those labeled as low in fat.
+Many types of yogurt contain high amounts of added sugar, especially those labeled as low in fat.
 Excess sugar intake is associated with several health problems, including diabetes and obesity.